gaois/DuchasAPI-docs/README.md

 # Dúchas Application Programming Interface (Version 0.5): Developer documentation

+***Please see [docs.gaois.ie](https://docs.gaois.ie) for the latest documentation in respect of the Dúchas API.
+This repository is no longer being actively maintained.
+It will be preserved, however, for archival purposes.***

 **Note:** This documentation describes a **prerelease** version of the Dúchas API.
 Features are being added on an ongoing basis.
 This documentation will be revised in advance of the v1.0 release.

 ## Contents